Arch-ive/Seasoned-Recipes/content/recipe/main/Cacio e Pepe/index.md

 - Pull the pasta out when it's almost cooked and put it in the pan with the pepper and butter

 - Add cheese and pasta water, simmer and toss until you get a good coating on the pasta.
-Add as much pepper frshly ground pepper as you wish.
+Add as much freshly ground pepper as you wish.

 - Serve

->Pro Tips: <br>
 >Add enough pasta water where you've got a light pool in the pan; the aim is to have the pasta cooked through & enough water evaporated to finish the dish at the same time.
 >
 >Pre-heat the serving bowls so the sauce doesn't seize